fsciortino/fsciortino.github.io/_pages/research.md

 ---

-My research during my graduate school years at MIT has been focused on particle transport in tokamak plasmas.
-I have worked on the analysis of Alcator C-Mod and DIII-D experiments, with a focus on developing Bayesian inference frameworks to compare particle transport coefficients between theoretical calculations and experimental modeling.
+My graduate school research has focused on particle transport in tokamak plasmas.
+I have worked on the analysis of Alcator C-Mod and DIII-D experiments, developing Bayesian inference frameworks to compare particle transport coefficients between theoretical calculations and experimental modeling.

 An outcome of my graduate research has been the public release of the Aurora package for particle transport and radiation modeling for fusion plasmas, which has [its own website](https://aurora-fusion.readthedocs.io/en/latest/).